mui/material-ui/docs/src/pages/customization/themes.md

 # Themes

 Themes let you apply a consistent tone to an app.
-It allows to **customize all the design aspects** in order to meet the needs of UI diversity from business and brand.
+It allows you to **customize all the design aspects** in order to meet the needs of UI diversity from business and brand.

 The theme specifies the darkness of the surfaces, level of shadow, appropriate opacity of ink elements, etc.
 To promote greater consistency between apps, light and dark themes are available to choose from.